Tooth decay: Treatment

-Once a lesion has cavitated, especially if dentin is involved, remineralization is much more difficult and a dental restoration is usually indicated ("operative treatment").
-Before a restoration can be placed, all of the decay must be removed otherwise it will continue to progress underneath the filling.
-Sometimes a small amount of decay can be left if it is entombed and there is a seal which isolates the bacteria from their substrate.
+Once a lesion has cavitated, especially if dentin is involved, remineralization is much more difficult, and a dental restoration is usually indicated ("operative treatment").
+Before a restoration can be placed, all of the decay must be removed; otherwise, it will continue to progress underneath the filling.
+Sometimes, a small amount of decay can be left if it is entombed and there is a seal that isolates the bacteria from their substrate.
 This can be likened to placing a glass container over a candle, which burns itself out once the oxygen is used up.
-Techniques such as stepwise caries removal are designed to avoid exposure of the dental pulp and overall reduction of the amount of tooth substance which requires removal before the final filling is placed.
-Often enamel which overlies decayed dentin must also be removed as it is unsupported and susceptible to fracture.
+Techniques such as stepwise caries removal are designed to avoid exposure of the dental pulp and overall reduction of the amount of tooth substance that requires removal before the final filling is placed.
+Often, enamel, which overlies decayed dentin, must also be removed as it is unsupported and susceptible to fracture.
 The modern decision-making process with regards the activity of the lesion, and whether it is cavitated, is summarized in the table.

-Destroyed tooth structure does not fully regenerate, although remineralization of very small carious lesions may occur if dental hygiene is kept at optimal level.
+Destroyed tooth structure does not fully regenerate, although remineralization of very small carious lesions may occur if dental hygiene is kept at an optimal level.
 For the small lesions, topical fluoride is sometimes used to encourage remineralization.
 For larger lesions, the progression of dental caries can be stopped by treatment.
 The goal of treatment is to preserve tooth structures and prevent further destruction of the tooth.
-Aggressive treatment, by filling, of incipient carious lesions, places where there is superficial damage to the enamel, is controversial as they may heal themselves, while once a filling is performed it will eventually have to be redone and the site serves as a vulnerable site for further decay.
+Aggressive treatment, by filling, of incipient carious lesions, places where there is superficial damage to the enamel, is controversial as they may heal themselves, while once a filling is performed, it will eventually have to be redone, and the site serves as a vulnerable site for further decay.

 In general, early treatment is quicker and less expensive than treatment of extensive decay.
 Local anesthetics, nitrous oxide ("laughing gas"), or other prescription medications may be required in some cases to relieve pain during or following treatment or to relieve anxiety during treatment.
 A dental handpiece ("drill") is used to remove large portions of decayed material from a tooth.
 A spoon, a dental instrument used to carefully remove decay, is sometimes employed when the decay in dentin reaches near the pulp.
 Some dentists remove dental caries using a laser rather than the traditional dental drill.
 A Cochrane review of this technique looked at Er:YAG (erbium-doped yttrium aluminium garnet), Er,Cr:YSGG (erbium, chromium: yttrium-scandium-gallium-garnet) and Nd:YAG (neodymium-doped yttrium aluminium garnet) lasers and found that although people treated with lasers (compared to a conventional dental "drill") experienced less pain and had a lesser need for dental anaesthesia, that overall there was little difference in caries removal.
 Another alternative to drilling or lasers for small caries is the use of air abrasion, in which small abrasive particles are blasted at decay using pressurized air (similar to sand blasting).
-Once the cary is removed, the missing tooth structure requires a dental restoration of some sort to return the tooth to function and aesthetic condition.
+Once the decay is removed, the missing tooth structure requires a dental restoration of some sort to return the tooth to function and aesthetic condition.